 Raw Milk Benefits: In addition to the vitamins, enzymes, and healthy microorganisms in raw milk, studies on the benefits of raw milk have shown that raw milk can:

 - Decrease the incidence of respiratory infections and fevers in infants by 30 percent

 - Protect against asthma and allergies

 Raw Milk Risks: Raw milk runs the risk for contamination from a variety of sources—such as cow feces, bacteria, infections, and diseases.
 Certain bacteria, such as E. coli or Streptococcus lactis, can pose a significant health risk.
-Between 1998 and 2011, the Centers for Disease Control and Prevention received reports on 2,384 illnesses from raw milk products—which resulted in 284 hospitalizations and two deaths.
-Unfortunately, even milk produced in facilities that test for bacteria and follow high cleanliness standards can become contaminated.
+Between 1998 and 2011, the Centers for Disease Control and Prevention received reports on 2,384 illnesses from raw milk dairy products—which resulted in 284 hospitalizations and two deaths.
+Unfortunately, even milk produced in facilities that test for bacteria and follow high cleanliness standards can become contaminated and create health risks.

 Pasteurized Milk Benefits: Kills most harmful bacteria

 Pasteurized Milk Risks: The heat from pasteurization kills valuable nutrients, enzymes, and microorganisms.

 On a side note, pasteurized milk is typically homogenized as well, which is a process that breaks down fat in milk so that it mixes throughout the milk rather than separating at the top.
 Homogenized milk is high in xanthine oxidase, which, according to Nicholas Sampsidis, Ph.D., in his book, Homogenized Milk and Atherosclerosis, can contribute to many chronic illnesses.